mvolkmann/vuex-easy/README.md

 This library provides the easiest way possible to manage state in a Vue application.

+Note: If there is an issue getting tests to run, enter `npx jest --clearCache`.

 ## Highlights

 - acts as a layer above the VueX library,